12 - 21 July 2019

 This diversity is echoed in the festival's various venues, from the cosy intimacy of the Jazz Bar on Edinburgh's Chambers Street to the vast grandeur of the Edinburgh Festival Theatre.

-The festival also comes to beloved city venues both permanent and seasonal, like the Queen's Hall, the Spiegeltents in George Square and St Andrew Square, the converted 17th century Tron Kirk, multi-arts venue Summerhall and even Heriot's Rugby Club.
+The festival also comes to an evolving range of beloved venues across the city with past locations including the Queen's Hall, Spiegeltents in George Square and St Andrew Square, the General Assembly Hall, the converted 17th century Tron Kirk, multi-arts venue Summerhall and even Heriot's Rugby Club."

 Bringing the party to the streets

-[Image credit - AJ Blair/Edinburgh Jazz and Blues Festival]
+[Image credit - AJ Blair/Edinburgh Jazz & Blues Festival]

 Probably the festival's best known events though take place in the open air, with two huge extravaganzas offering free entertainment to the thousands who come to watch over the opening weekend.